SichengH/sichenghao1992.github.io/index.md

 I am a graduate student in Northeastern University, College of Computer and Information Science.
 I am a research assistant in the Olga Vitek Lab.
 More information about our lab, click[Olga Vitek Lab](https://olga-vitek-lab.ccis.northeastern.edu/)

 My research are mostly related to statistics and machine learning.
+I really hope my research will make a difference in the field of bioinformatics.

+My most recent project is to develop an R-package that fit the regulation of Bioconductor.
+The algorithm is for protein significance analysis in shotgun mass spectrometry-based proteomic experiments with tandem mass tag (TMT) labeling.

+### 2017

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.